 The group assesses impairment at each reporting date by evaluating conditions specific to the group that may lead to impairment of assets.
 Where an impairment trigger exists, the recoverable amount of the asset is determined.

-No impairment has been recognised in respect of exploration and evaluation for the year ended 30 June 2013.
-Exploration and evaluation expenditure is not capitalised and is expensed directly through the profit and loss.
+An impairment was recognised in respect to the investment in Hannans Reward Ltd in the year ended 30 June 2014.
+In the current year no further impairment has been recognised.